 Sevilla, Spain is the place to be for an unforgettable Easter experience.
-Over the seven days preceding Easter Sunday, Christians across the world celebrate Semana Santa, sometimes known as "Holy Week," with elaborate processions, vibrant music, and a generally upbeat mood.
-Semana Santa in Seville: A Vibrant Celebration of Easter.
+Over the seven days preceding Easter Sunday, Christians across the world celebrate Semana Santa in Seville, sometimes known as "Holy Week," with elaborate processions, vibrant music, and a generally upbeat mood.

 Content